Mhatons/first_next_project/README.md

-# Readme gile
+# Readme File
-Write down everything you want your viewers to see
+Write down everything you want your viewers to see and be precise in your explanation